 Maintenance Tips for Your Water Heater

-Whether you have an electric or a gas water heater, performing an annual maintenance checkup on it can extend its lifespan considerably.
+Whether you have an electric or a gas water heater, performing an annual maintenance checkup can considerably extend its lifespan.
 Typically, a conventional water heater is designed to last as long as ten years.
 However, you do need to maintain your water heater properly in order for it to last that long.
 If you prefer not to do the work yourself, you can call a San Antonio plumber to arrange for an annual checkup.